A collection of resources for COMM students:

 Please note, this option is only available to COMM majors.
 Be sure to check the system requirements of specific Adobe programs to see if your computer is powerful enough to run the program.
 Not all computers are created equally and some Adobe program need significant computing capabilities to run effectively.

 Not a COMM major?
 Computer not powerful enough to run Adobe?
 Don't want to bother with downloading Adobe?
 You can use your computer to remote access a UTC computer.

 Learn how to connect to a UTC computer at:

 Be careful to follow each step - there are a couple of key steps that, if you skip, will not allow you to connect to the computer.

-To access Adobe products, you will want to connect to a computer listed under "Communications Labs."
+To access Adobe products, you will want to connect to one of the following computers: